A Haven for Puppy Mills

-Most puppy mills operate rurally, and many are simply never discovered, largely ignoring any law – provincial or federal.
+Most large puppy mills operate rurally, and many are simply never discovered, largely ignoring any law – provincial or federal.

 As of November 7th, 2013, Quebec’s Dept of Agriculture & Fisheries introduced new legislation whereby anyone owning 15 or more dogs or cats must have a permit for their animals.